cartogram/portfolio/src/content/work/deepl.md

 ## Introduction

 When people talk about design systems, the focus often gravitates toward components, with common metaphors likening them to Lego bricks or atoms—discrete building blocks that combine to form structures, atoms into molecules, and components into complex components and ultimately, entire applications.
 While components are foundational, they do not, in themselves, define a design system or make it successful.
 Many component libraries exist and are already well-documented, widely adopted, built to a high standard and are easy to use.
 The more complex and impactful challenges for an in-house design system is what connects these components into a cohesive product—the processes, tools, and, most critically, the people and relationships that sustain the system.
 By understanding these connections, teams can uncover design inconsistencies, enhance usability, and will lead to a more widely adopted successful design system.
 This is how we work at DeepL.

-At this layer we can also be resourceful in our approach to force multiply our work with automation and guardrails.
-At DeepL this is important because we are a small team with a wide surface area of influence, and it is impossible for us to be everywhere at once.
+We are resourceful in our approach to force multiply efforts with automation because, at DeepL, we are a small team with a wide surface area of influence.
+It is impossible for us to be everywhere at once, but we do our best to impose soft guardrails and steer our colleagues in the right design without intervening until absolutely necessary.

-Along the way, we encountered a number of novel challenges and I'm proud of how far we've come from in this journey.
+This is not easy and along the way we encountered a number of novel challenges requiring creative solution, and I'm proud of how far we've come from in this journey.

 ## Driving the growth of the Design System